 Using charted picture motifs in knitting is a fun way to add interest and whimsy to an otherwise plain knitting project.
 Motifs can be knit into the surface of the work, stitched on later or even worked with beads on the surface of the knitting as the project is knit or once it is completed.

-You can find projects that already incorporate motifs, or you can add a motif of your own choosing to an otherwise plain knit project, such as my Bamboo Tank Top.
+You can find projects that already incorporate motifs, or you can add a motif of your own choosing to an otherwise plain knit project.
 As written it's worked in plain Stockinette Stitch, but it would be easy to add a picture to the center of the chest, along the bottom or in one "corner" of the front of the shirt, for example.

 01 of 04